 From this description, can you determine the procedures this app needs?
 Often, the verbs in such a description hint at the procedures you'll need.
 Repetition in your description, as indicated with the "so on," is another clue.
 In this case, finding the distance between two points and determining the minimum of some distances are two necessary procedures.

-Let's think about the design of the distanceBetweenPoints procedure.
+Let's think about the design of the procedure for finding the distance between two points, which we'll name distanceBetweenPoints (fine, so originality is not my strong suit).
 When designing a procedure, you need to determine its inputs and outputs: the parameters the caller will send to the procedure for it to do its job, and the result value the procedure will send back to the caller.
-In this case, the caller needs to send the latitude and longitude of both points to the procedure shown in Figure 21-17.
+In this case, the caller needs to send the latitude and longitude of both points to the procedure, as shown in Figure 21-17.
 The procedure's job is to return the distance, in miles.